Succession to the 52nd Dai al-Mutlaq: Bombay High Court Suit No. 337 of 2014

 The late Mohammed Burhanuddin's half-brother Qutbuddin went to the High Court claiming the position of 53rd and to restrict Saifuddin from discharging the duties as the 53rd Dā'ī.
 The petition called for the High Court to have Qutbuddin, the half-brother, legally declared as the 53rd Dā'ī al-Mutlaq of the Bohra community, while simultaneously preventing his nephew, Mufaddal Saifuddin, from acting as the Dā'ī.

 The Bombay high court on 12 April 2023 concluded the hearing and reserved its verdict in the dispute.
-On 23 April 2024, the Bombay high court dismissed dismissed Taher Fakhruddin's claim.
+On 23 April 2024, the Bombay high court dismissed Taher Fakhruddin's claim.
 The Bombay High Court's judgment hinged on the evidence presented.
-Khuzaima Qutbuddin's claim lacked sufficient corroborative evidence and relied on personal recollections, while Syedna Mufaddal Saifuddin’s claim was supported by public declarations, witness testimonies, and documentation.
+Khuzaima Qutbuddin's claim lacked sufficient corroborative evidence and relied on personal recollections, while Syedna Mufaddal Saifuddin's claim was supported by public declarations, witness testimonies, and documentation.
 The court emphasized the need for verifiable proof in religious succession disputes and examined the validity of nass within a legal context, particularly distinguishing between private and public declarations.
-The Plaintiff’s case was dismissed due to the insufficiency of evidence.
+The Plaintiff's case was dismissed due to the insufficiency of evidence.